AznBlusuazn/Arena/README.txt

 - retired .lastused files for new files in the .save that will contain the information
 - added feature that if no additional databases exist, samedb will default
 - reorganized memory bank and revamped some of the methods for calling the database
+- fixed load saved game to display selected toon and stats correctly
+- fixed load saved game button update when no saved games are available

 ALPHA 0.0.040 / 2021.01.27-1900